 Query and control operations pertaining to the lifecycle and state of local and distributed transaction objects.
-Note that distributed transaction operations are coordinated through a Distributed Transaction Coordinator (DTC) implemented to the DTC Interface Specification [MSDN-DTC].
+Note that distributed transaction operations are coordinated through a Distributed Transaction Coordinator (DTC) implemented to the DTC Interface Specification.
+For more information about DTC, see [MSDN-DTC].

-- Packet header type 0x0E. - A sample Transaction Manager Request message is given in section 4.11.
+- Packet header type 0x0E. - A sample Transaction Manager Request message is given in section 4.13.